 Do you want to take a day trip from Playa del Carmen to Isla Mujeres?
 You’ve come to the right guide!

 Just 20 minutes off the coast of Cancun, Isla Mujeres is a tiny island known for its incredibly turquoise water and picturesque white sand beaches.

 I’m a travel blogger that lives in Playa del Carmen, and it’s one of my favorite places for a quick beach escape and makes for an unforgettable day trip if you’re staying in Playa del Carmen or the Riviera Maya.

-In this post, I’m detailing everything you need to know to take a day trip to Isla Mujeres from Playa del Carmen, including how to get there, top things to do, and tips for visiting.
+In this post, I’m detailing everything you need to know to take a day trip to Isla Mujeres from Playa del Carmen, including how to get there, top things to do, tips for visiting, and more.

 Read on to find out how to visit Isla Mujeres from Playa del Carmen!